 V: Can you talk about the sustainability of the brand?

-Sustainability is a word people love to throw around these days, specially in the fashion industry.
+Sustainability is a word people love to throw around these days, especially in the fashion industry.
 There is no such thing as being completely sustainable in this world.
 We make sustainable cashmere sweaters.
 No zippers, no buttons just plain cashmere.
 We make a very limited amount of each design avoiding excess inventory.
-We don’t do any sales, selling full price and not marking down products is key to be sustainable.
-Our sweaters are season less and gender neutral.
+We don’t do any sales, selling at full price and not marking down products is key to being sustainable.
+Our sweaters are seasonless and gender-neutral.
 We focused on perfecting a single product that stands the test of time.
 Our packaging is recycled cotton.
 But there is always room to improve, with transportation for example.
 My point here is sustainability in this industry is really about constant awareness and the ability to improve and adapt at any point.
-We partnered with GLWD In march because we want to make a difference, an impact and even change the rules.
+We partnered with GLWD in March because we want to make a difference, an impact, and even change the rules.
 Also, growing up in Venezuela, deep in nature and deeply connected to it, made us environmentally responsible by nature.

 V: What goals are you setting for yourself in 2021?